-One of the major criteria for Rheumatic fever but can sometimes be seen in isolation.
-An acute neuropsychiatric condition, that can cause severe functional impairment, but that mostly resolves spontaneously.
+One of the major criteria for Rheumatic fever but can be seen in isolation.
+An acute (presumed autoimmune) neuropsychiatric condition, that often causes severe functional impairment, but that mostly resolves spontaneously.
 See Jelly Jumps page for videos and family support.

 Classically, involuntary, non-rhythmic movements, associated with emotional lability.
 Often misdiagnosed initially eg psychogenic [Mary King, ADC 2015].
 Adults can get it rarely – tends to be relapse of childhood disease, female hormones seem to a trigger (eg pregnancy, oral or other contraceptives).